Finite closed coverings of compact quantum spaces: Primer on lattices and Alexandrov topology

 We would like to note that for compact Hausdorff spaces Leray's definition of {\em faisceau continu} is equivalent to the definition of a sheaf.
 However, in this paper we only consider sheaves over Alexandrov spaces which are of completely different nature, and thus we cannot exchange these two concepts.
 On the other hand, for any finite Alexandrov space, we show below that the category of global patterns and the category of flabby sheaves are equivalent up to a natural duality.

-\begin{lemma} Let $(P,\leq)$ be a preordered set.
-A subset $C\subseteq P$ is closed in the Alexandrov topology of $P$ if and only if $C$ is open in the Alexandrov topology of the opposite preordered set $(P,\leq)^\op$. \end{lemma} \begin{proof} Since $(P,\leq) = ((P,\leq)^\op)^\op$ and the statement is symmetric, we need to prove only one implication.
-Assume $C$ is closed and let $x\in C$.
-In order to prove that $C$ is open in the opposite Alexandrov topology, we need to show that $y\in C$ for any $y\leq x$.
-Suppose the contrary that $y\leq x$ and $y\in C^c:= P\setminus C$.
-Since $C^c$ is open in the Alexandrov topology of $(P,\leq)$ and $y\leq x$, we must have $x\in C^c$, which is a contradiction. \end{proof} It follows that the lattice of open sets of an Alexandrov space $(P,\leq)$ is isomorphic to the lattice of closed sets of the dual Alexandrov space $(P,\leq)^\op$.
+It follows from Lemma~\ref{FlipTopology} that the lattice of open sets of an Alexandrov space $(P,\leq)$ is isomorphic to the lattice of closed sets of the dual Alexandrov space $(P,\leq)^\op$.
 Hence: \begin{prop} Let $(P,\leq)$ be a finite preordered set.
 The category of (flabby) sheaves on an Alexandrov space $(P,\leq)$ is isomorphic to the category of (global) patterns on the opposite Alexandrov space $(P,\leq)^\op$. \end{prop} \begin{proof} Since the lattice of closed subsets of $(P,\leq)^\op$ is isomorphic to the lattice of open subsets of $(P,\leq)$, we conclude that any (flabby) sheaf on $(P,\leq)$ is a (global) pattern on $(P,\leq)^\op$ regardless of $P$ being finite.
 Conversely, assume $F$ is a (global) pattern on $(P,\leq)^\op$, and let $\C{U}$ be an open cover of $(P,\leq)$.
-Since $P$ is finite, the number of open and closed subsets of $P$ is finite as well.
-Thus $\C{U}$ is a finite collection closed sets in $(P,\leq)^\op$ sets covering $P$.
-Since $F$ is a (global) pattern on $(P,\leq)^\op$,
+As $P$ is finite, the number of open and closed subsets of $P$ is finite as well.
+Thus $\C{U}$ is a finite collection of closed subsets of $(P,\leq)^\op$ covering $P$.
+Furthermore,

-is an equalizer diagram.
-Then we conclude immediately that $F$ is a sheaf. \end{proof}
+is an equalizer diagram because $F$ is a (global) pattern on $(P,\leq)^\op$.
+Hence $F$ is a sheaf. \end{proof}

 The restriction that $P$ is finite comes from the definition of a pattern.
 A pattern is a sheaf-like object where Diagram~\eqref{Equalizer} is an equalizer for only {\em finite} closed coverings, as opposed to a sheaf where Diagram~\eqref{Equalizer} is an equalizer for every (finite or infinite) open covering.